gvwilson/thirdbit/src/fiction/iffy/index.md

 Have you tried putting a twist coil inside the housing to rebalance the thermal bleed?"

-And as easily as that they slid into a conversation that leaped from the relative merits of fractal carbon versus foamed aluminum for masts to tricks for keeping a drill press lined up and steady when the building it was in was shaking.
+And just like that they slid into a conversation that leaped from the relative merits of fractal carbon versus foamed aluminum for masts to tricks for keeping a drill press lined up and steady when the building it was in was shaking.
 Iffy was just about to ask when that would ever actually be an issue